 In December 2014, members of the Weavers’ Guild of St. Louis (WGSL) voted to approve a proposal specifying that “…a sum of $100 be budgeted annually for each functioning Study Group.”
 These grants are not automatic and are subject to the following guidelines:

 - The annual grants are to support new learning experiences.
 A Study Group seeking a grant must submit an application to the Finance Committee.
-The application should describe the proposed learning project to be pursued by the group and should list the costs of any materials, supplies, and/or services required to carry it out.
+The application should describe the proposed learning project and should include an itemized list of the costs of any materials, supplies, and/or services required to carry it out.
 An application form can be found on the Guild website.

 - Study Group Grants are to support new learning experiences described in the application.
 Fiber art created from materials and supplies purchased using these funds belongs to the learner.
 Equipment purchased with the funds belongs to the WGSL, but may be used by the purchasing Study Group as long as that group is active.